-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA's TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information may be made available in languages other than English.
+Language, etc.) should contact the responsible Agency or USDA's TARGET Center at languages other than English

+(202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
+Additionally, program information may be made available in